 What Else is There to Do in Toronto?

 Toronto is one of my favourite cities.
 It’s got a buzz and energy to it, that is completely different depending on the neighbourhood or street corner you’re on.
 There are areas in this bustling concrete jungle that feel as if you’re in the middle of a frenzied tornado and others that are blissfully quiet.
 It never ceases to surprise and delight me.
 If Toronto real estate wasn’t ridiculously expensive I might even move back again!
 In addition to a fantastic food scene, there’s heaps of historical, cultural, and quirky aspects of the city to explore.
-Check out this blog post to learn more about the Gardiner Museum or the fantastic Casa Loma.
+Check out this blog post to learn more about the Gardiner Museum or the fantastic Casa Loma or this one about the fabulous Liberty Village neighbourhood.
 If there are other places in Toronto you’d like to learn about, leave a comment below and I’ll happily do some research!